andyburke/emit-bindings/README.md

 If one of the validators fails on an element, the event will be stopped and eaten at that element.

-### Emit.addValidator
+### Emit.add_validator

-addValidator will add a validation function to Emit.
+add_validator will add a validation function to Emit.
 It takes a single function as an argument.

 The validation function will be called back when Emit is handling an event.
 The function's this context will be set to Emit and it will received two arguments: the element being processed and